 Benefits of a Juice Cleanse

->

-> By juicing all of these fruits and vegetables, you are effectively eliminating the dietary fiber (insoluble) that many of them contain.
-This can help to simplify the digestive process and result in a more direct and concentrated intake of vitamins, minerals and antioxidants.
+By juicing all of these fruits and vegetables, you are effectively eliminating the dietary fiber (insoluble) that many of them contain.
+This can help to simplify the digestive process and result in a more direct and concentrated intake of vitamins, minerals, and antioxidants.
 For people who suffer from mineral deficiencies, this can help to super-charge their system with the nutrients they need.

->

-> Many people on a juice cleanse experience diarrhea and a general flushing out of toxins, including excessive urination.
+Many people on a juice cleanse experience diarrhea and general flushing out of toxins, including excessive urination.
 Although the liver and kidneys need a variety of nutrients to function (some of which may be missing in your cleanse), a few days of strict juice intake can flush out excess waste and toxins, essentially resetting your overall system.

->

-> Homemade Juice Cleanse
+Homemade Juice Cleanse

->

-> This particular homemade juice cleanse consists of 4 different types of juice consumed at various times of day.
+This particular homemade juice cleanses consists of 4 different types of juice consumed at various times of the day.
 All of these ingredients should be added to a juicer, but if one is not available, a blender followed by straining or filtering is acceptable.

->

-> Juice Cleanse Schedule
+Juice Cleanse Schedule

 - 10 am – Pineapple Mint